matrix-org/gha-webhook-listener/README.md

-buildkite-webhook-listener
+gha-webhook-listener
 ==========================

-Simple flask listener which will wait for buildkite webhook pokes, and when it gets one, downloads an artifact and unpacks it.
+Simple flask listener which will wait for Github webhook pokes, and when it gets one, downloads an artifact and unpacks it.

 For more details, see `--help`.